realestatepilot/dotfiles/README.md

 Tools will create `~/.kube-multi` directory.
 Put your cluster configfiles into this directory and restart your shell. kubectl will recognize the new files.
 To remove config-files just remove it from this directory. kubectl will recognize this immediately.

+If `~/.kube-shared` directory exists theese file will also merged into $KUBECONFIG environemnt variable.
+This can be used to share configs with other team members seperated from private config files.

 ## kubectl alias

 'k' set as alias for kubectl and enable bash completion with 'tab'